 Who knows where my writing journey will lead but it’s encouraging for me to reflect on how far I’ve come over the last few years and even more exciting to think about what lies ahead.

-This post is part of my rather neglected Personal A to Z of Portugal, a blogging challenge I started last year and aim to complete by the end of 2013.
+This post is part of my rather neglected Personal A to Z of Portugal, a blogging challenge I started in 2012.

 What has writing got to do with Portugal?